josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 It's much easier to just fudge the definition a little bit.

-I still believe AI agents can be massively useful tools for software development, when wielded carefully, in appropriate situations.
+I still believe AI agents can be massively useful tools for software development—_productive_, even—when wielded carefully, in appropriate situations.

 The problem is: they're not shaped for judicious application (and they're most _certainly_ not marketed that way); they're shaped to maximize your usage.
 And they work exceptionally well.